cchitsiang/awesome-stars/topics.md

 - [gradio-app/gradio](https://github.com/gradio-app/gradio) - Create UIs for your machine learning model in Python in 3 minutes
 - [growthbook/growthbook](https://github.com/growthbook/growthbook) - Open Source Feature Flagging and A/B Testing Platform
 - [visenger/awesome-mlops](https://github.com/visenger/awesome-mlops) - A curated list of references for MLOps
-- [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - Airbyte is an open-source EL(T) platform that helps you replicate your data in your warehouses, lakes and databases.
 - [logicalclocks/hopsworks](https://github.com/logicalclocks/hopsworks) - Hopsworks - Data-Intensive AI platform with a Feature Store
 - [eugeneyan/applied-ml](https://github.com/eugeneyan/applied-ml) - 📚 Papers & tech blogs by companies sharing their work on data science & machine learning in production.
 - [voxel51/fiftyone](https://github.com/voxel51/fiftyone) - The open-source tool for building high-quality datasets and computer vision models